lamarquise/printf/README.md

 transfer them to a new string that has been allocated with 1 additional byte to accomodate the new char.

+Ok so we changed some thigns a bit, the largrest possible string si the llmax in binary, which is 63 1's long, thus a 64 char string include the \0.
+Thus i allocate a string of 64, fill it back to front and then strdup the end starting from the furthest digit from the last position.
+EX: ..........11011010001010101\0
+Dup starts here

 #### Pfelem List
 ft new pfelem():